 How to Write a Blog Post for SEO

 Simply put, updating your blog signals to search engines that your site is active and current.
 Blogging also provides an incredible opportunity to use keywords that relate to your brand, meaning that more potential customers are heading your way!
-Here we’ve included the basics of writing a blog post for SEO, and also some lesser-known tricks that will help get your content in front of the right audience.
+Blogging has been around for more than 20 years now, and it is still a relevant content and SEO technique.
+Here we’ve included the basics of writing a blog post for SEO in 2021, and also some lesser-known tricks that will help get your content in front of the right audience.

 Have a Structure

 When writing your blog posts, it’s important to have a clear introduction and conclusion and to break up the body into sub-categories by using sub-headings.

 Most people will read the start of a blog post, scroll through the middle and read the very end of it, so sub-headings are a great way to capture the attention of readers and make it easy for them to locate the information they need.
 If visitors cannot find the information that they are looking for, or they find the blog post quite difficult to read, then they will probably leave your site and look elsewhere for the answer to their question.
 Readability and a great user experience are key here.

 Search engines love variety, and it’s likely your readers will too!
 Make sure your blog posts vary in length and the types of media they include.
 Make sure your post has a minimum of 300 words, and never go beyond a few thousand.
 Anywhere around the 700 mark and you’re golden.